daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 The system we are using to communicate is a free API named REQRES [ReqRes](https://reqres.in/), that simulates real time CRUD operations.

-However, since this is only a simulation, no actual data is written on REQRES system.
+However, since this is only a simulation, no actual data is manipulated (written, updated or removed) on REQRES system.

 ## 2. Prerequisites